UTServicesCESExamination BoardsComplaints and disputes

 CBE and Raad van State (and CBHO)

-The Board of Appeal for Examinations (Dutch: CBE) handles appeals against written decisions by the Examination Board and examiners (e.g. about the order, approval, scoring or re-examination of courses, practicals, exams or assignments).
-Any student (prospective or former student/external candidate) can lodge a formal complaint, appeal or objection through the UT Complaints Desk.
+The Board of Appeal for Examinations (Dutch: CBE) handles appeals against written decisions by the Examination Board and examiners (e.g., about the order, approval, scoring, or re-examination of courses, practicals, exams, or assignments).
+Any student (prospective or former student/external candidate) can lodge a formal complaint, appeal, or objection through the UT Complaints Desk.
 The Complaints Desk is located at Student Services in the Contact Centre.

 The Complaints Desk doesn’t handle the case itself but assesses the issue to decide on the follow-up.
-If necessary the Complaints Desk will send the case to the proper authorities.
+If necessary, the Complaints Desk will send the case to the proper authorities.

 The term within which an appeal must be submitted is six weeks.
 In urgent cases, a student may request a temporary facility pending a decision on the primary question.
 The student must be able to demonstrate a direct interest.
 The student's request must be submitted in writing and sent via the Complaints Desk.
 What might happen next is described on this page: Contact | UT Complaints Desk & CBE | Student Services (utwente.nl)

-Be prepared as Examination Board
+Be prepared as the Examination Board

-Regarding their own ruling in different cases, it can be very interesting for an Examination Board to read about rulings of the CHBO in the past (Dutch) on the archive site.
+Regarding their ruling in different cases, it can be very interesting for an Examination Board to read about rulings of the CHBO in the past (Dutch) on the archive site.
 From 2015, case law bundles are also available per calendar year.

-During a VSNU-conference in 2016, Frank Hendriks (Hobeon) gave two presentations about cases CBHO dealt with.
+During a VSNU conference in 2016, Frank Hendriks (Hobeon) gave two presentations about cases CBHO dealt with.
 For a short article (Dutch), see [here].

 How to inform students

 It is recommended to indicate on the website of the EB of a study programme (or faculty) how students can contact the Examination Board if they have a complaint.
-It is also advisable to refer to the possibility to appeal a decision.
+It is also advisable to refer to the possibility of appealing a decision.
 For students, information about these possibilities can also be found in the Student Charter and on the site Contact | UT Complaints Desk & CBE | Student Services (utwente.nl)

 Source: Handreiking Examencommissies 2021.
 Vereniging Hogescholen